Hot Topics

 • Find Small Wins: Job hunting can be exhausting and disheartening.
 Find things you can accomplish that help you feel productive and remind you what it feels like to win again.
 It could be getting in shape, completing a 5K, journaling for a month, or making five new daily connections on LinkedIn.

-• Don’t Write Anything Off: Interestingly, 26% of men surveyed said they are still unemployed because the jobs they hear back from are beneath them.
+• Don’t Write Anything Off: Some men in the survey said they’re still unemployed because the roles they’re hearing back about don’t match their experience or expectations.
 Leave preconceived notions like this at the door.
 Many companies offer opportunities for promotions and upskilling, so look past the specific outlined role and imagine future possibilities with that organization.

 • Reach for Resources: When trying to get back in the workforce, don’t go at it alone.
 Companies like Insight Global can help you shape up your resume, brush up on interview skills, boost your confidence and connect you with companies and opportunities that fit the bill.
 Leverage events like the Be The Light tour, Insight Global’s free-to-attend mobile career center in select cities around the country.
 Accepting help from professionals will put you in a better position for landing a job.
 To learn more, and for additional tips and resources, visit insightglobal.com.